Jahnavi888/Python-Codes/README.md

-Hi Welcome to NerdyCodes!
+Hi Welcome to Python Codes!
 Find codes for Python basics here for free!